-To complete the homework please listen to the talk, read the lesson, and fill out the form at the bottom of this page.
+To complete the homework please read the lesson, and fill out the form at the bottom of this page.
 Thank you!

 .
 Have you ever had someone you thought was a friend, yet they kept blowing you off?
 Let's face it, we can't have a friendship with someone like that.
 It's the same with God.
 We can't have a relationship with Him unless we spend quality time with Him in prayer.
 Prayer is our two-way communication between God and us.
 It includes both our talking to God and listening to Him.
 It is more than just the Creator talking with His creation.
 It is our Father desiring to be with us.
 Prayer is a personal action that begins in our hearts, the deepest part of our lives.
 We spend time with Jesus in prayer because we love Him and want to be with Him (Jude 20, 21).